Skip to Main Content

 Students who complete the MS in Psychology (Clinical Counseling) degree program will have the necessary educational credentials to apply for licensure as a Professional Counselor/Clinical Professional Counselor in Illinois.
 Licensure requirements vary from state to state.
 Students applying for this program who plan to seek licensure outside the state of Illinois should contact the appropriate licensing agency or board before they enroll in an academic program designed to lead to licensure or certification and discuss their plans with an advisor.
 The state professional licensing boards make the ultimate decision as to whether or not an individual will be eligible for licensure based on the rules and regulations in place at the time the individual submits their application for licensure and individual state requirements may be changed without notice.
 RFUMS shall not be held liable if the student is unable to qualify for licensure or certification in any jurisdiction or cannot obtain a practicum/internship location.

-Upon entering the MS in Psychology: Clinical Counseling program, students are assigned a faculty advisor.
-Advisors guide students through the selection of electives, independent study and practicum experiences necessary to complete the program and meet the student's training goals and needs.
-The advisor provides information, direction, feedback and long-term guidance.
-Advisors meet with students periodically to review academic performance and to discuss the student's future plans.
+Upon entering the MS in Psychology: Clinical Counseling program, students are assigned to the Program Director as their advisor.
+The Program Director will guide students through the selection of electives, independent study and practicum experiences necessary to complete the program and meet the student's training goals and needs.
+The Program Director provides information, direction, feedback and long-term guidance.
+The Program Director will also meet with students periodically to review academic performance and to discuss the student's future plans.

 For questions about the program, please call Kristin Schneider, PhD, Interim Program Director, at 847-578-3311 or email her at kristin.schneider@rosalindfranklin.edu.